6-8300/pset-2/README.md

 source venv/bin/activate
 ```

 Next, install PyTorch using the instructions [here](https://pytorch.org/get-started/locally/).
-Select pip as the installation method. **If you're on Linux and have a CUDA-capable GPU, select the latest CUDA version.** This will give you a command like this:
+Select pip as the installation method.
+If you're on Linux and have a CUDA-capable GPU, feek free to select the latest CUDA version (although you can do this entire assignment on CPU).
+This will give you a command like this:

 ```
-pip install torch torchvision --index-url https://download.pytorch.org/whl/cu126
+pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
 ```

 Finally, install this homework's other dependencies:

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 You can now open the project directory in VS Code.
 Within VS Code, open the command palette (<key>⌘ command</key> <key>⇧ shift</key> <key>P</key>), run `Python: Select Interpreter`, and choose the virtual environment you created in the previous steps.